Friedrich Wilhelm von Lossberg: Commander of the Hessian Forces in North America

 With the departure of Lieutenant General von Knyphausen on 15 May 1782, together with Lieutenant General Sir Henry Clinton, von Lossberg became the commander of the Hessian troops in North America while Lieutenant General Sir Guy Carleton became overall commander of the British Allied Forces.

-Generals Clinton and von Knyphausen departed to England onboard the frigate HMS Pearl.
+Generals Clinton and von Knyphausen departed to England on board the frigate HMS Pearl.

 In his role von Lossberg was responsible for the repatriation of the Hessian troops remaining in America.
 Both Congress and the British Government offered German soldiers land if they remained in America or in Nova Scotia, and about 1/4th of the men accepted.

 On 15 September 1783 von Lossberg's men of the Prince Friedrich, Von Knyphausen, Bose, Ditfurth, D'Angelelli, Knoblauch, Benning and Von Buenau regiments under Major General von Kospoth and Major Generals von Knoblauch and von Bischhausen, departed America to return to Germany.
 The other German troops had begun their return voyage from Halifax and Quebec from the first of that month.

 Von Lossberg himself left New York on 16 November 1783 and arrived in Portsmouth aboard the transport ship Duchess of Gordon on 26 December 1783.
 He returned to Hesse and died at Hesse-Nassau on 25 June 1800.

-Correspondence with George Washington On Relief for Prisoners of War
+Correspondence with George Washington

 In July 1782, after the surrender of British forces at the Battle of Yorktown the previous October, von Lossberg wrote to George Washington asking for help in obtaining documentation that would enable the passage of supplies to assist Hessian prisoners of war within the city of Philadelphia.
 Von Lossberg said in his letter that, "this indulgence will in all human probability save the Lives of many Men".

 Washington wrote back, and although he expressed concern that there had been, "many abuses", that had been, "practiced under Cover of passports granted for the relief & Support of the prisoners of War", nevertheless issued von Lossberg a passport specifically intended for, "Money ready made Cloathing & Medicine", intended, "for the Use of your prisoners in Phila—".